 Step 1: Summarize Your Goal

 The first step is to write down a summary of what your goal is.
-Goals are not always clear for marketers, so this may be harder than it seems -- but forcing yourself to verbalize it here lends clarity that you'll find immensely helpful.
-I recommend you set a numbers driven goal in the orange box, and then use the white box to explain it a bit more.
+Goals are not always clear for marketers, so this may be harder than it seems -- but forcing yourself to write it down here lends clarity that you'll find immensely helpful.
+In the orange box, set a numbers-driven goal (keeping the SMART acronym in mind).

 If you can't come up with one now, leave it blank momentarily and come back to it once you've completed the worksheet -- you might find you have an easier time of it, as the template helps you figure these things out.